Darlington railway station: History

-A separate company, the Newcastle & Darlington Junction Railway continued the new main line northwards towards Ferryhill and Newcastle, opening its route three years later, on 19 June 1844.
-It crossed the S&D at Parkgate Junction by means of a flat crossing which, in future years, became something of an operational headache for the North Eastern Railway (NER) and London and North Eastern Railway (LNER).
+A separate company, the Newcastle & Darlington Junction Railway continued the new main line northwards towards Ferryhill and Newcastle, opening its route three years later on 19 June 1844.
+It crossed the S&D at Parkgate Junction by means of a flat crossing which, in future years, became something of an operational headache for the North Eastern Railway (NER) and London and North Eastern Railway.